symphonyoss/bot-unfurl/README.md

 A list of administrator email addresses.
 These users will be able to interact with the bot via ChatOps (1:1 chats with the bot in Symphony).

+Saying `help` to the bot will list the available admin commands.

 ### Logging Configuration

 unfurl bot uses the [logback](https://logback.qos.ch/) library for logging, and ships with a